dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

-The following forms bind *stream* to an output stream over an empty string and create the string "I see!", using the function :gf:`stream-contents` to access all of the stream’s elements.
+The following forms bind *stream* to an output stream over an empty string and create the string "I see!", using the function :gf:`stream-contents` to access all of the stream's elements.

 .. code-block:: dylan